-Belgium's EU commissioner hopeful in free press row
+Belgium's EU commission hopeful in free press row

 Already a member?

-Reynders is currently Belgium's minister of foreign affairs and is reportedly seeking to become a European Commissioner under its new mandate.
+Reynders is currently Belgium's foreign and defence minister and is reportedly seeking to become a European Commissioner under its new mandate.

-The controversial bill, approved by the council of ministers in a first reading in early May, could sentence whistle-blowers to five years in prison and fine journalists up to €5,000.
+The controversial bill, which dealt with broader security issues, was approved by the council of ministers in a first reading in early May, but its article 22 could also sentence whistle-blowers to five years in prison and fine journalists up to €5,000.

 Julie Majerczak, who is the head of RSF in Brussels, told this website the authors of the law may have not realised the full implications of their text.